maxibor/sam2lca/docs/source/tutorial.md

 bowtie2-build angiosperms353_markers.fa angiosperms353
 ```

-> This step might be a bit long, because of the many references present in this database, you may want to speet it up by parallelizing it using the `--theads` option.
+> This step might be a bit long, because of the many references present in this database, you may want to speed it up by parallelizing it using the `--threads` option.

 ## Preparing `fastq` sequencing files